bingtimren/fitbit-settings-commons/README.md

     typedSetting.commit();
 ```

-The returned tracked setting object is readonly.
+The returned tracked setting object is typed and readonly.
+Any property such as an object or array can be partially updated but not replaced.
 To set a property directly, use `update()`.

 ### Updating a setting ASIS